-Writing a blog is ambitious for me and not more so than my latest undertaking.
+Writing a blog is something that will require my determination.
+It is ambitious for me for sure and not more so than my first and latest undertaking.
 Cheese and cheese making.
 Before I meet the experts, research is in order.
 I remember one afternoon watching Martha Stewart make cheese with Liz Thorpe and becoming more inspired than ever to learn about cheese.
 I immediately buy The Cheese Chronicles read and shelf shortly after reading.
 At the time I was in Cosmetology School and working full-time so I had little time to explore my culinary interests.

 Now I revisit and start my research where I left off.
 I eat cheese often without a second thought or even hesitating at all.
 I used to do so more than I do now anyway since this inspiration and cheese making project.
 What have I really been and what am I really eating?
 It seems not to matter as it is so yummy and comforting and full of personality for sure as Liz Thorpe says.
 She is right,.. each of these little cheeses, the ones hanging out in the Murray’s Cheese case, are like little people with their own personality.
 I certainly paraphrase, but I will say I have to agree with her.
 AND, I think I should know, what cheese is and how to make it.
 I have been in the Food and Beverage industry for 17 years (at least), mostly making drinks.
 So, other than recreation and the occasional Cheese and Charcuterie board…